-- The Kings Park Visitor Information Centre is currently closed.
-Several brochures and maps are available on the website and we encourage you to download a copy in advance of your visit to Kings Park.
+- The Kings Park Visitor Information Centre is open although masks will be required indoors.
+Several brochures or maps are available on the website and we encourage you to download a copy in advance of your visit to Kings Park.

 Food and beverage outlets

+- Effective Monday 31 January, double dose proof of vaccination for those aged 16 and older will be required for all hospitality venues.
 The operational information for each food and beverage outlet is subject to change.
-We recommend you contact the individual outlets directly for the most up-to-date information.
+We strongly recommend you contact the individual outlets directly for the most up-to-date information.

-- Aspects of Kings Park Gallery Shop is open with modified trading hours and capacity.
-Aspects of Kings Park’s online shop includes some of our most popular and postable products and we encourage you to continue supporting our talented local artists.
+Aspects of Kings Park Gallery Shop is open but masks are required indoors.
+Aspects of Kings Park’s online shop includes some of our most popular and deliverable products and we encourage you to continue supporting our talented local artists.

-Make sure you check out the Kings Park Home Delivery content we've put together for the kids staying at home.
+- Make sure you check out the Free nature-based activities we've put together for the kids at home as well as Teacher Resources.

 Fun and Fitness

-- Next Generation Kings Park, including the Royal Kings Park Tennis Club, is closed until further notice.
+- Next Generation Kings Park, including the Royal Kings Park Tennis Club, is open.

-Group or event bookings are currently being taken for groups of up to 20 people (up to 30 for weddings).
-Pavilions are not open for recreational use currently.
+Group or event bookings are currently being taken for groups within the government guidelines.
 Please contact the Kings Park Bookings Officer if you have a query about a booked event or wish to book a new one.